Level needed: 1

 considering they're just two laps apiece.
 We only win this money once, though.

 we're allowed to practice at either Tokyo Bay or Eifel, but these races are pretty easy.
 If you need practice, Autumn Ring

-Mini is a good place to try.
+Mini or one of GT's downloadable karting tracks are good places to try.
 Do some Time Trials, and then try a race.

 Level needed: 7

 Cup Eifel Kart Track, Tokyo Bay

 The pace is picked up and the opponents drive